lateralblast/oort/README.md

 Issues:

 - MOS login is slow (up to 20s) as it has to wait for javascript
+  - As such the script may take a while to run
   - Where possible files are cached locally so they don't need to be fetched each time
 - To determine the download URL for firmware patches a MOS login is required
   - This is because the ARU number needs to be retrieved in order to generate the URL